Andrew-Danchus/PC-build-tutorial-1600/README.md

 # PC-build-tutorial-1600
-A brief tutorial on how to build a PC.
+## A brief tutorial on how to build a PC, for anyone who needs assistance!
+### By Andrew Danchus